-After you do your initial research and a begin to craft a list of potential schools, the first step in the boarding school admissions process is a visit to the school's campus, where you and your child will be given a tour and interview.
+After initial research and crafting a list of potential schools, the first step in the boarding school admissions process is a visit to the school's campus, where you and your child will be given a tour and interview.
 We always recommend that you visit the school for the interview; making the effort to visit shows the school how serious you are about it.
 If you have to miss school for one of these visits, RCDS considers it an excused academic absence, which means that the student is given time to make up any missed work.
 As soon as you have scheduled a tour, please let Sue Leslie (sleslie@rcds.org) in the Main Office know about it.

 The tours are given by current students (often juniors or seniors).
-Sometimes, if you give an admissions office a heads-up about your child's interests, they will try to match you with a student who can provide particular knowledge about that program or aspect of school life.
-(For instance, if your child is a soccer player, they may match her with a current player as a tour guide.)
-But more often than not, these assignments are random.
-Because of this, and because the guides are busy high school students, please do not read into it if something feels off in terms of your tour.
-If your guide forgets to show up, or if he or she is not a good fit, it is not a reflection of the school's opinion of you.
-It's random luck: some tour guides are great, and others are duds.
-Other than trying to match as best they can, the schools do not prioritize in terms of their tour guides.
+Sometimes, an admissions office has advanced notice about a child's interests, they will try to match him with a student who can provide particular knowledge about that program or aspect of school life.
+(For instance, if a child is a soccer player, they may match her with a current player as a tour guide.)
+Please bear in mind that the school is entrusting you to a teenage guide and that many of these guides are volunteering to serve as guides during their free periods to show how much they love their schools.

-The child and the parents are interviewed separately, and each interview lasts roughly 20-30 minutes.
+The tour is usually followed by an interview.
+Typically, the child and the parents are interviewed separately, and each interview lasts roughly 20-30 minutes.
 In the parent interview, the admissions officer is trying to assess how honestly, accurately, and realistically the parents view their child.
-They are also judging how supportive they believe you will be of the school.
-If they believe that the relationship between the parents and the school is going to be a difficult one, it certainly harms the child's chances of admission.
+They are also judging how supportive they believe the parents will be of the school.
+If they believe that the relationship between the parents and the school is going to be a difficult one, it certainly can affect the child's chances of admission.

 In the child interview, the admissions officer is trying to determine the kind of impact the student is going to make on the school.
-When we discuss the interview process with our students, we remind them that these places are schools, academic institutions, and their first priority is a child's academic interests and potential.
-If your child talks for twenty minutes about hockey and lacrosse but has no answer when asked what book he or she is currently reading, it's a bad sign for an admissions officer.
+When we discuss the interview process with our students, we remind them that the school's first priority is a child's academic interests and potential.
+But they are also interested in what the student may contribute to the community: leadership abilities, particular talents, interesting hobbies or learning experiences, sense of humor, ability to work with others, and overall self-confidence.

-The worst thing a child can do in an interview is not talk.
-The second worst thing is to talk too much.
-It should be the child's goal to make the conversation 50/50 as much as possible.
-It's okay to get sidetracked and spend a large amount of time talking about a specific project or class or teacher; don't feel the need to mention every achievement or experience.
-If your child applies, all that information will be in his or her application.
+The best interviews are two-way.
+The interviewer may start with a question, and the goal is for that question to lead to a conversation.
+As much as possible, we encourage our students to make the conversation a 50/50 exchange.
+It's okay to get sidetracked and spend some time talking about a specific project or class or teacher; students shouldn't feel the need to mention every achievement or experience.
+If your child applies to the school, all that information will be in her application.

-Very seldom will questions be asked that have "wrong answers."
-They're looking for students who are positive, who are genuinely interested in academic areas, and who see themselves as dynamic learners.
-Even if they ask a question with a negative direction ("What's your least favorite subject?"), the child should try to spin it into a positive.
+Very seldom do interview questions have a "wrong answer."
+Interviewers are looking for students who are positive, who are genuinely interested in academic areas, and who see themselves as dynamic learners.
+Even if the interviewer asks a question with a negative direction ("What's your least favorite subject?"), the child should try to spin it into a positive.
 If they ask an odd question ("What kind of vegetable would you be?"), it's okay for the child to say that he never thought of that before, and to take a second before answering.